-If there were no constraints (1)-(5) in (14), we could easily compute a solution $d{\nu}^(E_n^t, S_m)$ in polynomial time using an algorithm similar to the one in §5.4.
+If there were no constraints (1)-(5) in (14), we could easily compute a solution $d_k^(E_n^t, S_m)$ in polynomial time using an algorithm similar to the one in §5.4.
 Because of these constraints, solving (14) becomes much more challenging.
 In fact, it is not trivial to prove that (14) always has a solution.
 In the literature, (14) is closely related to the Integer-Decomposition property [2].
-In general, the Integer-Decomposition property does not always hold (an example is provided in [32]).
+In general, the Integer-Decomposition property does not always hold (see Appendix A.1).
 Fortunately, thanks to our problem structure, we are able to rigorously prove that (14) indeed has a solution.
 Specifically, we build an integer decomposition theory specifically for our problem, and prove that a decomposition satisfying (1)-(5) can be found iteratively in polynomial time.
-The details are available in [32].
+(See the Appendices for details.)